didoesdigital/typey-type-data/README.md

 You can support [Di’s efforts on Patreon](https://www.patreon.com/didoesdigital).
 A monthly donation helps Di build more lessons and features to help you fast-track your steno progress.

-## No code contributions at this time
+## Contributing lessons or dictionaries

+To contribute lessons or dictionaries, see the [Typey Type CLI](https://github.com/didoesdigital/typey-type-cli) repo instead.

-This project is the result of automated scripts that transform Typey Type’s [steno-dictionaries](https://github.com/didoesdigital/steno-dictionaries) and other data to produce the files in this repo.
+*This* repo contains the results of automated scripts from the CLI that transform Typey Type’s [steno-dictionaries](https://github.com/didoesdigital/steno-dictionaries) and other data to produce the files in this repo.

 You can **create issues** for lesson ideas or inaccurate data.
 See the [CONTRIBUTING](./CONTRIBUTING.md) guidelines.

+## Steno dictionaries git submodule

+Historically this repo has contained the [steno-dictionaries](https://github.com/didoesdigital/steno-dictionaries) submodule but it is moving to [Typey Type CLI](https://github.com/didoesdigital/typey-type-cli).
+If you've been using the paths to these dictionaries in Plover, for example, you may need to update them to look in the CLI or somewhere standalone.

 ## Code of Conduct